 - Offer non-obvious advice and suggestions about the kingdom that demonstrate you had a deep understanding of that online space’s community and values.

-- Also shared as a Google Doc with email@example.com.
+- Share the project as a Google Doc with email@example.com.
 I’ll copy Part 2 from your Google Doc and paste the contents to the course site.